 What I refer to as The Potosi North Trail just appears at the base of the Northern cliff line, then skirts the base of the cliff line heading Eastward.
 Though it may be a glorified climber’s approach trail, The Potosi North Trail is very well constructed and the views are spectacular — both along the trail and off in the distance.
 Along the trail there are elaborate rock formations including pinnacles and a few small natural bridges branching out from the spectacular limestone cliff face.
 The plant life is rich, a mountain pine forest.
 Then, there is the distant back-drop including Lovell Canyon bordered by Griffith Peak and Harris Mountain with Mummy Mountain dead center.
-Further to the East there are the Rainbow Mountains, Blue Diamond Mountain and the La Madre Mountains bordering Red Rock Park.
+Further to the East there are the Rainbow Mountains, Blue Diamond Mountain and the La Madre Mountains bordering Red Rock Canyon National Conservation Area.
 Beyond these there appears the Sheep Range, Gass Peak and Northern Las Vegas (Centennial Hills area).

 In short, though the Potosi North Trail appears seemingly in the middle of nowhere with no clear trailhead — which probably accounts for the fact that I could not find its name — it is a beautiful, well constructed stretch of trail well worth exploring!